 - In the input bar, enter the following formatting.

-● General;● General;● General;● General
+- ● General;● General;● General;● General

 Now, whenever you enter a value in the cell Excel will add a bullet before that.

-9. Copy of Worksheet
+9. Worksheet Copy

 To create a copy of a worksheet in the same workbook drag and drop in the best way.

 Just like sort buttons you can also add undo and redo buttons to the QAT.
-The best part about those buttons is you can use them to undo up to a particular activity without pressing the shortcut key again and again.
+The best part about those buttons is you can use them to undo a particular activity without pressing the shortcut key again and again.

-If you deal with financial data then auto format can be one of your best tools.
+If you deal with financial data, then auto format can be one of your best tools.
 It simply applies the format to small as well as large data sets (especially when data is in tabular form).

 - First of all, you need to add it to the quick access toolbar (here are the steps).

-- After that, whenever you need to apply the format, just select the data where you want to apply it and click on the AUTO FORMAT button from quick access toolbar.
+- After that, whenever you need to apply the format, just select the data where you want to apply it and click on the AUTO FORMAT button from the quick access toolbar.

 - It will show you a window to select the formatting type and after selecting that click OK.